 Our ship glides past the towering bird cliffs of Noss for views of murres and kittiwakes.
 Visit the Jarlshof archaeological site and see the famous Shetland ponies.
 (B,L,D)

 The rugged Faroese are proud of their Viking ancestry, reflected in their ancient language and love of the sea.
-In Tórshavn, wooden boats bob at anchor in the harbor and harken back to Viking times.
-Visit the natural history museumand the Kirkjubøur archaeological site, a medieval farming and religious center.
+We will explore the archipelago with possible stops: in Tórshavn, wooden boats bob at anchor in the harbor and harken back to Viking times; visit the natural history museum and the Kirkjubøur archaeological site, a medieval farming and religious center; see the incredible bird cliffs and scenic landscapes of northern Streymoy, at the cliffs of Vestmanna.
 (B,L,D)

 Enjoy a morning at sea as we sail northward to the land of the midnight sun, going ashore in the evening at the tiny island of Grimsey.
 Home to nesting sea birds, it lies exactly on the Arctic Circle.
 (B,L,D)